Graph Exploration with Embedding-Guided Layouts

 \subsection{User Study}

 We conducted a user study for human-centered evaluation.
-We recruited 12 participants (five females and seven males) who had experience in data analysis, covering university students, data analysts, and software engineers.
-We reorganized the visualizations of each dataset in Figure \ref{fig:layout_result} by pairing the results from GEGraph and each of the other methods.
-In the experiment, we first explained the underlying graph data and then showed the participants the visualization pairs.
-We asked them to compare our results with those of others and answer the following questions:
+We recruited 12 participants (5 females and 7 males) who had experience in data analysis, covering university students, data analysts, and software engineers.
+We reorganized the visualizations of each dataset in Fig. \ref{fig:layout_result} by pairing the results from GEGraph and each of the other methods.
+In the study, we first explained the underlying graph data and then showed participants the layout pairs (the order was random) through an questionnaire.
+For each visualization, users can zoom in to observe the graph structure and semantics.
+Finally, we asked them to compare the listed visualizations and answer the following questions on the questionnaire.

 (1) Which visualization do you think is easier to explore clusters?